jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 </html>
 ```

 According to [the rails doc](http://guides.rubyonrails.org/action_mailer_basics.html), it is good practice to send the text version of the email on top of the html.
-This is so that some email clients that does't not support html template can still receive our email (aka my grampa's email client).
-Its best not to make too many assumptions about our users.
+This is so that some email clients that does't not support html template can still receive our email.

 `app/views/tea_mailer/welcome_email.txt.erb` should be made, and here's how mine turned out.